pdettori/kubernetes.github.io/docs/concepts/configuration/overview.md

 ## Container Images

+### Specify pull policy of `Always'if want to use always latest image
-- The [default container image pull policy](/docs/concepts/containers/images/) is `IfNotPresent`, which causes the [Kubelet](/docs/admin/kubelet/) to not pull an image if it already exists.
+ The [default container image pull policy](/docs/concepts/containers/images/) is `IfNotPresent`, which causes the [Kubelet](/docs/admin/kubelet/) to not pull an image if it already exists.
 If you would like to always force a pull, you must specify a pull image policy of `Always` in your .yaml file (`imagePullPolicy: Always`) or specify a `:latest` tag on your image.